Insights into the physics of neutron star interiors from pulsar glitches: Conclusions

-Then, we moved to consider a class of dynamical studies (as opposed to the two static constraints from glitch amplitudes and activities).
-In particular, the possibility of observe all the phases of a glitch in the act \citep{palfreyman+2018} justifies the efforts towards a better understanding and less phenomenological modelling of the processes that mediate the angular momentum exchange in a glitch.
-For instance, our ability to extract information on NS's structure and superfluid properties from glitch observations is directly linked to our ability to develop and solve reliable hydrodynamic models for the internal torques between the components of a mature neutron star.
-In turn, this boils down to understand the vortex-mediated mutual friction between the superfluid components and the normal (observable) one.
+Information can also be extracted from a fit to the observed dynamics of a pulsar, see Sec. \ref{sec:evolution}.
+In particular, the possibility of observing all the phases of a glitch in the act \cite{palfreyman+2018} justifies the efforts towards a better understanding of the processes that mediate the angular momentum exchange in a glitch.
+For instance, our ability to extract physical information from glitch observations is directly linked to our ability to develop and solve reliable models for the internal torques between the components.
+This hard task boils down to understanding the vortex-mediated mutual friction between the superfluid components and the normal (observable) one during all phases of a glitch, as sketched in Fig.~\ref{fig:pinningladscape} and Fig.~\ref{fig:phases}.

-One of the most important points is that the standard linear model of mutual friction \citep{mendell1991ApJ_II,epstein_baym92,andersson_MF}, is modified by the presence of pinning \citep{Alpar1984a,bulgac2013PhRvL,seveso_etal16,Wlazlowski2016}, quantum turbulence \citep{andersson_turbulence,Haskell_barenghi_2020}, long-range mutual interaction between vortices \citep{Howitt_Nbody_2020} and memory effects including hysteresis, namely kinetic processes that are out of equilibrium \citep{GAVASSINO_iordanskii,antonelli2020MNRAS}.
-All these issues regarding the vortex-mediated mutual friction still need further investigation and understanding.
-This is not surprising, since some aspects of vortex (or flux-tube) creep and pinning are still not fully understood even in the context of terrestrial superconductors \citep{Blatter_review_1994,reich1999}, where the observed complex dynamics and memory phenomena arise from the fine balance between competing processes that are included in the equation of motion for the vortices (or flux-tubes).
+One of the most important points is that the standard linear model of mutual friction \cite{mendell1991ApJ_II,epstein_baym92,andersson_MF}, is modified by the presence of pinning \cite{Alpar1984a,bulgac2013PhRvL,antonelli2020MNRAS}, quantum turbulence \cite{andersson_turbulence,Haskell_barenghi_2020}, long-range mutual interaction between vortices \cite{Howitt_Nbody_2020} and memory effects including hysteresis \cite{antonelli2020MNRAS,carlin2021ApJ}, namely kinetic processes that are out of equilibrium \cite{GAVASSINO_iordanskii}.
+All these issues regarding vortex-mediated momentum transfer still need further investigation and understanding.
+After all, aspects of creep and pinning are the object of active research even in laboratory superconductors, where the observed complex dynamics and memory phenomena arise from the balance between competing processes included in the equation of motion for the flux tubes~\cite{Blatter_review_1994,reich1999}.

-Hopefully, as more resources will be devoted to the continuous monitoring of promising active pulsars -- like Crab \citep{shaw2018_largestCrab,basu_8glitches_2020}, the Vela \citep{palfreyman+2018} and J0537-6910 \citep{Ho_big_glitcher_2020} -- a whole new wealth of data will allow to put more stringent constraints on neutron star structure with the aid of next-generations glitch models.